tmobile/opensource/content/blog/posts/loadtest.md

 If you do any sort of API development, we encourage you to try this package out and see how your APIs fare!
 If you find features that are missing we'd love to hear from you in the [GitHub Issues](https://github.com/tmobile/loadtest/issues).
 Beyond running one-off load tests, you can also integrate it into your build pipeline so that after an API is deployed in testing an loadtest report is automatically generated.
 By making load tests as automatic as unit tests, your code is much more likely to handle the rigors of production.
 Happy testing!

-_Boring legal note: this tool is released as open source for public use.
+_Boring legal notes: this tool is released as open source for public use.
 It is released "as-is" and theoretically may have inconsistencies in reporting and stability.
-T-Mobile has no responsibility for the outcomes of the output of this tool--use at your own discretion._
+T-Mobile has no responsibility for the outcomes of the output of this tool--use at your own discretion.
+Loadtest is open-sourced under the terms of the Apache 2.0 license and is released AS IS WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND pursuant to Section 7 of the Apache 2.0 license._